-With the sometimes hectic pace of life here in Honolulu or on the other Hawaii islands, you probably aren’t thinking about the beneficiary designations on your 401(k), IRAs or life insurance policies.
+With the sometimes hectic pace of life, you probably aren’t thinking about the beneficiary designations on your 401(k), IRAs or life insurance policies.
 But perhaps you should.

 Having the wrong beneficiary designated on these and other things like bank accounts, annuities, and 529 college savings plans is probably one of the biggest estate planning goofs people make.
 This is because most of us name those beneficiaries when we initiate a plan or open an account and then forget about them.

 However, life changes and this is why you need to review and update your beneficiary designations at least once a year.
 For example, here are six scenarios that could cause a change in beneficiary designation: